dmijatovic/todo-api-bench/todo-express-api/README.md

 This api is build using [express node server](https://expressjs.com/en/guide/routing.html).
 Express is most popular server in the NodeJS comminity.
 It should be slower than Polka server which is build to be light and fast.
 Using this benhmark I will test this on todo api app.

+**In select statement there is a LIMIT set to 50 todo list items!**

 ## Usage

 To start the todo api use docker-compose file.
 The api should be available on localhost:8083 by default.